EncouragedEntity/currency_exchanger/README.md

 ## Technical description

-### Architecture is modular
+### Architecture

+Project implements modular architecture.
 It's typical for mobile apps.
-Allows to explicitly separate concerns of the project, for example *components* folder that contains minimal UI building blocks that are being used across the app or *modules* folder that contains bussiness logic of the app.
+Allows to explicitly separate concerns of the project, for example **components** folder that contains minimal UI building blocks that are being used across the app or **modules** folder that contains bussiness logic of the app.

+> Note that hardcoded strings or colors, that are used accross the app **are intended**.
+This project is small, so I don't want to waste time on setting up theme or localization.
+But if it was a normal project, and not a test task, I would've.

+Also, it's worth checking **\_\_tests\_\_** folder out.
+There are some basic tests for main app functionalities

 ### App structure

 App consists of two screens, List and Favorites.
 Navigation between the screens is managed with **bottom tabs navigation**.
 Each screen displays a list of currencies and their rates.
 List screen shows list of every currency available and Favorites screen shows only favorite ones.

-Major components that are used accross the app are:
+Major custom components that are used accross the app are:

 - Loader - shows ActivitiIndicator component while data is being fetched
 - Tile.Currency - tile of the list that shows currency and it's rate
 - Icon - renders icons based on name passed as prop

+And components from react-native:

+- View - basic UI building block
+- Text - text
+- FlatList - UI builder of list with defined set of data

 ### Offline mode implementation